 What You Need to Know About Dental Implants

 Despite major improvements in professional dental care, millions of people still experience, decay, gum disease, and even tooth loss.
-At Pinnacle Oral Surgery Specialists, we offer some restorations to repair the function and appearance of your smile.
+At Rockwall Oral Surgery, we offer some restorations to repair the function and appearance of your smile.
 If you are missing one or more teeth, we may recommend dental implants.
 Dental implants have revolutionized the way dentists treat tooth loss all over the world!

 What are Dental Implants?